 - Sunny/Clear weather will boost your Grass type counters.

 Do you have any questions about taking on Mega Slowbro in Pokémon Go?
 Got any tips for your fellow Trainers?
-Drop them in the comments below, and be sure to check out our Complete Pokédex, so you can be the very best like no one ever was!
+Drop them in the comments below, and be sure to check out our other Pokémon Go guides so you too can become a Pokémon Master!